-Manufacturing Changes and MRP
+Manufacturing changes and mrp

 Statii delves into how the manufacturing industry has changed in recent years.
 How has this affected manufacturing processes?
 How does MRP help?